Towards Accelerated Greedy Sampling and Reconstruction of Bandlimited Graph Signals: Sampling of Spectrally Sparse Graph Signals

 where $\sigma_{\max}(.)$ outputs the maximum singular value of its matrix argument. \end{proposition} \begin{proof} See Appendix \ref{pf:thmnois}. \end{proof}

-Proposition \ref{thm:nois} states an explicit bound on the reconstruction error of the proposed sampling scheme for general noise models with bounded $\ell_2$-norm.
-In addition to the performance bound stated in Proposition \ref{thm:nois}, another advantage of the proposed selection sampling scheme is that, unlike the aggregation sampling strategy, it preserves structural properties of the noise.
-More specifically, if $\n$ is white with $\Q = \sigma^2\I_N$, the effective noise term in aggregation sampling becomes correlated (see Section IV-A in \cite{marques2016sampling}) while under the proposed sampling method the noise term remains unchanged and is hence white.

-\textbf{Remark.} Compared to the noiseless scenario where the main challenge is to ensure $\C\U$ is invertible, in the presence of noise a sampling scheme with the lowest reconstruction error is desired.
-Although Proposition \ref{thm:nois} states a performance bound for any sampling matrix $\C$ constructed by Algorithm \ref{alg:1}, the statistics of noise is not exploited in the process of constructing $\C$.
-This issue also arises in state-of-the-art random selection sampling and aggregation sampling schemes \cite{chen2015discrete,puy2016random,marques2016sampling}, where we need to rely on exhaustive search over the space of all sampling matrices to find the one that results in the lowest MSE.
+Compared to the noiseless scenario where the main challenge is to ensure that $\C\U$ is invertible, in the presence of noise we are interested in finding a sampling scheme with the lowest reconstruction error.
+Although Proposition \ref{thm:nois} provides a performance bound for any sampling matrix $\C$ constructed by Algorithm \ref{alg:1}, our specific choice of the residual node, $\ell = \argmin_{j\in [N]} \u_j$, is not exploited in the proof of Proposition \ref{thm:nois} and further analysis along those lines is left as part of the future work.
+We empirically observed that with the proposed choice of the residual, the matrix product on the right-hand side of \eqref{eq:boundn} has smaller maximum singular value than if the residual node is selected uniformly at random.
+We also note that the statistics of noise is not exploited when constructing $\C$.
+This is similar to state-of-the-art random selection sampling and aggregation sampling schemes \cite{chen2015discrete,puy2016random,marques2016sampling} where one needs to rely on exhaustive search over the space of all sampling matrices to find the one that results in the lowest MSE.
 In the Bayesian setting studied in Section \ref{sec:alg} where one assumes a prior distribution on $\x$, the original signal can be reconstructed up to an error term for any $\C \in \R^{m\times N}$ with $m\geq k$.
-Therefore, invertibility of $\C\U$ is not a concern in the Bayesian case where we focus on constructing a sampling set $\S$ with the lowest reconstruction error.
+Therefore, invertibility of $\C\U$ is not a concern in the Bayesian case where we focus on the construction of a sampling set $\S$ with the lowest~reconstruction~error.

+Note that the Gaussian elimination scheme also finds a full-rank submatrix $\U_\S$.
+According to \cite{anis2016efficient}, the sampling set found by Gaussian elimination with partial row pivoting corresponds to indices of the pivot rows.
+Therefore, in contrast to Algorithm 1 that takes into accounts representative power of each node in all frequency components (by considering the $\ell_2$ norm of $\u_j$'s and their correlation with the residual), Gaussian elimination with partial row pivoting only considers individual frequency components when forming the sampling set.
+Hence, the signal reconstructed by such a scheme may not be robust to noise statistics.
+On the other hand, by choosing the residual node according to $\ell = \argmin_{j\in [N]} \u_j$, Algorithm 1 finds an invertible submatrix and further finds a subset of rows of $\U$ with strong representation capability.